Follow TV Tropes

 • Digimon Ghost Game: The show is an action series like all previous entries.
 However, Ghost Game also plays the concept of Digimon attacking humans for horror, with all manners of terrifying imagery and situations.

-• The first two parts of JoJo's Bizarre Adventure, Phantom Blood and Battle Tendency, are Shōnen action stories with strong horror elements as the antagonists are extremely powerful vampires.
+• JoJo's Bizarre Adventure: The first two parts, Phantom Blood and Battle Tendency, are Shōnen action stories with strong horror elements as the antagonists are extremely powerful vampires.
 Thankfully, the heroes use a Supernatural Martial Art which lets them wield The Power of the Sun against their undead foes, but it's made very clear how helpless and outmatched the Innocent Bystanders and Red Shirts are against them.
 This is topped with a hefty dose of Body Horror, especially when the Pillar Men are involved.
 Horror elements are much rarer in the later parts, however.

 • Summer Time Rendering starts off as a supernatural thriller with eldritch shapeshifters and Survival Horror elements, but the action ramps up significantly at the halfway mark of the story when the main antagonists become aware of the time loops and start actively hunting down the main cast.
 Fortunately, by this point the heroes have obtained the means to rally enough allies together and start fighting back.